DataDog/documentation/content/en/observability_pipelines/production_deployment_overview/aggregator_architecture.md

 ### Autoscaling

 Autoscaling should be based on average CPU utilization.
 For the vast majority of workloads, Observability Pipelines Worker is CPU constrained.
 CPU utilization is the strongest signal for autoscaling since it does not produce false positives.
-The following settings are recommended, adjust as necessary:
+Datadog recommends you use the following settings, adjusting as necessary:

 - Average CPU with a 85% utilization target.
 - A five minute stabilization period for scaling up and down.